ENG-WILFRED/pension-backend/docs/auth.md

   - `RRRRRRRR`: 8 random digits (0-9)
 - User can login with email/phone + temporary password
 - On first login, user must set a permanent password
+- Users may optionally set a 4-digit numeric `pin` (stored hashed).
+When logging in with a phone number the `pin` may be used in place of the password.
+PINs are only valid for phone-based login and must be 4 digits.
 - The auto-created account is ready for contributions and transactions

 ---